tientran0019/boilerplate-react-native-with-expo/README.md

 `process.env` now has the keys and values you defined in your `.env` file.

+If you need more than one environment.
+Let's create a `.env.production` file for the production environment.

 #### 3. Open RNS with Expo

 First, you need to install Expo CLI (if you don't have it yet).
 You can do it by running the following command in terminal: